simonqq21/Raspberry-Pi-Weather-Logger/README.md

 # Raspberry-Pi-Weather-Logger

 Introduction
 This application takes temperature, barometric pressure, and relative humidity data from sensors connected to a Raspberry Pi.
 The data is autonomously and continuously logged into CSV files, even after a reboot cycle.
-Another script is
+This application is just a simple hobby project intended for exploration and educational purposes.

 This program is written in Python and utilizes 3rd party sensor libraries from Adafruit.